-Texas attorney general sues Biden administration, slams 'flaty unconstitutional' federal vaccine mandate
+Texas attorney general sues Biden administration, slams 'flatly unconstitutional' federal vaccine mandate

 Paxton says the mandate represents 'federal overreach'